 The Davis Math Mastery program uses similar methods to clear up confusions that lead to learning disabilities in Math.

-The Davis Concept Mastery program for treating ADD is built on the foundation of Dyslexia Correction, and includes work on specific concepts that need to be mastered to overcome ADD.
+The Davis Attention Mastery program for treating ADD is built on the foundation of Dyslexia Correction, and includes work on specific concepts that need to be mastered to overcome ADD.
 These address such issues as impulse control, organizational skills, and sequencing.

 There are at least three causes of poor handwriting.
 Each has its own correction process which can be easily administered within a regular Dyslexia Correction Program.